dpinney/REPIC/README.md

 ### Install

-Install [Python 2.7.x](https://www.python.org/downloads/) and then in the terminal install via:
+Install [Python](https://www.python.org/downloads/) and then in the terminal install via:

 ```bash
 pip install REPIC